Zip's Mailbox Club › The story

 Their name, age, favorites, and the life moments you share on the portal are woven through the story — so the mystery isn't happening to some kid.
 It's happening to them.

-Season 1, "The Mailbox Mystery": a storm wakes Zip the postage stamp, who discovers the mailbox magic is sleepy because the old path to the garden has gone quiet.
-Across 12 personalized letters, the Mailbox Crew follows the garden's clues — and the child's replies are what bring the garden friends home.
+Season 1, "The Mailbox Mystery": a storm wakes Zip the postage stamp, who discovers that the light between the mailbox and the garden went out long ago, when children stopped writing back.
+Across 12 personalized letters, the Mailbox Crew follows the garden's clues — and each time your child writes back, they help Zip and the Crew solve the mystery and bring the light back for good.

 Completely.
 Every child starts at Letter 1 no matter the month, so the story always starts at the beginning.